ichnion/website/docs/user/takeout/google.md

 - Explore the files on your computer.

 From this point you can use the Ichnion Excavator to extract personal information from your data archive.

+## Supported datasets

+The following datasets of Google Takeout are currently supported by Ichnion:

+[TBD] List of or link to supported datasets